 [Please note that not all students who have difficulties with these skills have dyslexia.
 Formal testing of reading, language, and writing skills is the only way to confirm a diagnosis of suspected dyslexia].

 Conundrum Kids does not provide medical or other professional advice.
-The health and medical-related resources on this website are provided solely for informational and educational purposes.
-They are not a substitute for a professional diagnosis or medical or professional advice
+This website’s health and medical resources are provided solely for informational and educational purposes.
+They are not a substitute for a professional diagnosis or medical or professional advice.